Refractive lensing of scintillating FRBs by sub-parsec cloudlets in the multi-phase CGM: Scintillation in the presence of a resolving lens

 Similarly, when $\kappa_2 = 0$, and there is only the scintillation screen, the typical angular separation between images is given by $\Delta \theta_1 \sim \kappa_1 \theta_s$, so that the scintillation timescale is given by

 Taking the ratio of these two scattering times, and noting that $D_{13} / D_{23} = \overline{D} / (1 + \overline{D})$, we define

 Using this model, we can calculate the effect a background lens has on scintillation.
 Fig.~\ref{fig:lenssim} shows a summary plot of the lensing computed for three different values of $\rho$: 0.01, 1, 10.
-The other parameters are kept fixed at $\kappa_1 = 200$, $\kappa_2 = 10$, $\lambda = 1$.
-A large value of $\kappa_1$ is chosen so that the sinusoidal phase screen produces many ($\sim 100$) images in order to mimic scintillation.
-We choose a value of unity for $\lambda$, as the typical angular scale of a sub-parsec cloud at cosmological distances will be $\theta_l \sim 0.1\,{\rm pc} / 1\,{\rm Gpc} \sim 10\,\mu{\rm as}$, which is the same as the typical angular scale of the scintillated images, $\theta_s \sim 0.1\,{\rm au} / 1\,{\rm kpc} \sim 10\,\mu{\rm as}$.
+The other parameters are kept fixed at $\kappa_1 = 200$, $\kappa_2 = -10$, $\gamma = 1$.
+A large value of $|\kappa_1|$ is chosen so that the sinusoidal phase screen produces many ($\sim 100$) images in order to mimic scintillation.
+We choose a value of unity for $\gamma$, as the typical angular scale of a sub-parsec cloud at cosmological distances will be $\theta_l \sim 0.1\,{\rm pc} / 1\,{\rm Gpc} \sim 10\,\mu{\rm as}$, which is the same as the typical angular scale of the scintillated images, $\theta_s \sim 0.1\,{\rm au} / 1\,{\rm kpc} \sim 10\,\mu{\rm as}$.
 Keeping these parameters fixed and varying $\rho$ causes $\overline{D}$ to change.
 We choose to keep the source redshift fixed, $z_3 = 0.1$, and the ratio between the source and lens distance fixed, $d_{03} / d_{02} = 2$.
 Thus, changing $\rho$ is equivalent to changing the distance to the scintillation screen, $d_{01}$.
 To set the absolute timescale, we choose the scintillation timescale to be fixed at $\tau_s = 10\,\mu{\rm s}$.
 We choose a fixed source position of $y = \beta / \theta_l = 5.7$.
-Note that we have relabled the source position $\theta_3 \to \beta$ to reduce the number of indices floating around and to be consistent with the lensing literature.
+Note that we have re-labled the source position $\theta_3 \to \beta$ to reduce the number of indices floating around and to be consistent with the lensing literature.
+Note that for this example we chose $\kappa_2 < 0$, which physically corresponds to an under-dense plasma lens.
+Of course, the expectation is that the CGM cloudlets we hope to model will be over dense.
+However, our purpose here is to demonstrate the effect of an additional scattering time-scale with as simple an example as possible.
+The under-dense lens has a simpler phenomenology, with only a single cusp catastrophe.
+Moreover, a realistic CGM scattering screen will be a projection of all the cool-gas cloudlets transverse to the line-of-sight, and will therefore have over-dense and under-dense regions.